davidsntg/dawlysd.github.com/_posts/2022-03-01-service-principal-8-best-practices.md

 A good practice here is to monitor **[SP sign-in logs](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/concept-all-sign-ins)** and define processes to contact owners of an SP that has not logged in for 1 year.

+# \#8 - 1 SP == 1 perimeter

+In general, it is necessary to **limit the perimeters of possible actions for a SP**.
+Avoid having SPs that can do everything, both in Azure and Azure AD.

+**Example of perimeters**:
+* Delivery Team - Subscription PROD App A - Service Principal `AZ_SP_ENTITY_APP_PROD` will be Contributor to the subscription
+* CCOE Team - Azure AD - Service Principal `AZ_SP_CCOE_AAD_PROD` will have Read/Write permissions on Azure AD
+* etc...

+This tip is a general idea: it must be contextualized on each Azure environment with discussions between Delivery team, Security team and CCOE team to define a global policy on this topic.

 # Conclusion